lukaszwojcikdev/ogonki/README.md

 It supports 66 languages.

-At the beginning, the program defines a `tail map`, which contains sets of characters specific to each of the supported languages.
+In the beginning, the program defines a `tail map`, which contains sets of characters specific to each of the supported languages.

 The main function: `main` starts with handling flags.
 The available flags are `-help` (display help) and `-lang` <language> (choose the `tail` language, `pl` by default).